jetxnet/stockfinder/README.md

 The api server is a Node server in the api folder.
 This server can be swapped out with other implementations (i.e. .NET API etc.).
 The app  should run on any web server.

-The persisent api storage is MongoDB
+The persistent api storage is MongoDB

 Only tested with Chrome